An-Najah National University: Student body

 Most of the students are Palestinian, but there are also students and professors from all over the world.
 Languages spoken on campus include Arabic, Hebrew, English, French, and Spanish.

 Faculty

-The university president is Professor Dr. Rami Hamdallah.
-The vice-president for academic affairs is Professor Dr. Maher Natsheh and the vice-president for administration affairs is Dr. Shaker AlBitar.
+The university president is Rami Hamdallah.
+The vice-president for academic affairs is Maher Natsheh and the vice-president for administration affairs is Shaker AlBitar.

 Ansam Sawalha, who is the dean of the faculty of pharmacy, is the first Palestinian woman named to the Women in Science Hall of Fame in 2011.
 Sawalha was honored for her achievement of establishing the first Poison Control and Drug Information Center in the Palestinian Territories in 2006.

 Political conflicts regarding faculty

 In 2010 six members of the faculty including Ghassan Khaled were arrested by Palestinian Authority security forces for being closely linked to a charity that is suspected of being a front for Hamas.
 In 2011, Abdel Sattar Qassem, a professor of political science at the university and critic of the Palestinian leadership was arrested by the Palestinian Authority following a complaint by the university president that Qassem had written an article critical of the university administration for refusing to comply with a court order rescinding its decision to expel four students.
 Qassem had been targeted in the past by Palestinian security forces, and was at one point shot and wounded.